 The New Jersey Coastal Access website offers legal information and tools that address coastal access issues and enables New Jersey's waterfront users, coastal communities, and land owners to deal with those issues cooperatively and hopefully without litigation.

 Historic and cultural sites exist up and down the New Jersey coast, but are widely unknown.
-To better inform visitors and residents of tourism opportunities, the Extension Program developed the Coastal Heritage New Jersey Web Guide.
+To better inform visitors and residents of tourism opportunities, the Extension Program developed a Coastal Heritage New Jersey Web Guide – currently under revision.